HPxml/HW-5-SSD/README.md

-# 🔐 Secure Flask Web Application
+# 💎 Secure Gem Vault

-This project is a secure web application built with the Flask framework as part of a web security course.
-It demonstrates secure user authentication, CSRF and XSS protection, user enumeration defense, and secure transfer functionality — all while using JWT-based sessions and minimal UI styling.
+A secure Flask-based web application where users log in and manage "gems" instead of money — including viewing balances and transferring assets.
+Designed for both learning and secure software practices.

 ---

-## ✨ Features
+##  Features

-- 🔐 **User Authentication** with PBKDF2 password hashing (via Passlib)
-- 🍪 **JWT Session Management** using cookies
-- 🔒 **CSRF Protection** using Flask-WTF
-- 🚫 **XSS Protection** via auto-escaped Jinja2 templates
-- 🛡️ **SQL Injection Defense** using parameterized queries
-- 👤 **User Enumeration Defense** on login
+-  Secure login with CSRF protection
+-  Password hashing with salted hashes
+-  “Gems” system instead of traditional balance
-- 💸 **Asset Transfer Functionality** (with validation)
+-  Transfer functionality with validation
-- 🎨 **Minimal Styling** for user interface
-- 🎉 **Fun Animations / Effects** (optional)
+-  Protection against XSS/CSRF
+-  Clean, consistent UI with minimal CSS
+-  Success messages with auto-redirects

 ---